cjus/hydra-aws-docker-article/README.md

 ![](./AWS-choose-ami.png)

 Search for `ECS Optimized` to locate the Amazon ECS-Optimized AMI.
 Amazon created this image for use with its [EC2 Container Service](https://aws.amazon.com/ecs/).
-We won't be using ECS and will opt instead to use Docker.
+We won't be using ECS and will opt instead to use Docker and later, Docker Swarm.
 This choice will allow you to use the skills you acquire here on other cloud providers such as Google Cloud and Microsoft's Azure.
 The reason we're using an ECS Optimized AMI is because it has Docker pre-installed!
 In part two of this series,  we'll use Docker tools to launch AWS EC2 instances and install the docker engine onto them.
 However, let's not get ahead of ourselves.

 For now, select Amazon ECS-Optimized AMI and create an EC2 t2.micro instance.
 Go ahead and configure it using defaults and a security group which opens port 8080.